jordanmontt/Presentations/README.md

 # Presentations
-Here I will put all the presentations that I done
+Here I will put all the presentations that I've done